Cold Prey: Plot

 The group settles in for the night with Mikal and Ingunn running off to a suite, Jannicke and Eirik cuddling under blankets in the parlor, and Morten Tobias alone on the couch.
-Making out in bed, Mikal begins to get aggressive and Ingunn shoves him off.
-He then leaves in a huff.
-Ingunn hears a strange noise and, thinking it is Mikal returning, enters the hall.
-She is suddenly attacked by an unknown shape and runs through the halls screaming for help but is drowned out by the music playing in the parlor.
-Before she can reach Mikal, who is sitting at the bar, she is stabbed by a pickaxe and dragged away.
+Making out in bed, Ingunn rejected Mikal advances and Mikal leaves to compose himself by the bar.
+Alone, Ingunn enters the hallway after hearing strange noise and is ambushed by a man wielding a Pickaxe.
+Her scream for help is drowned out by the music playing and she is stabbed by a pickaxe and dragged away.

-The next morning, Eirik leaves to go for help and Mikal heads to the suite to apologize to Ingunn.
-Eirik stumbles across Ingunn's body in the snow.
-He is then smashed in the head by the blunt end of a pickaxe.
-Mikal gets no answer from Ingunn so he and Jannicke explore the basement.
-They find items that were invented long after the lodge closed in the 1970s and become nervous.
-Jannicke goes to talk to Ingunn and enters the suite to discover it is covered in blood.
-She brings Mikal and Morten Tobias to the suite just as a blast of wind flows through the hallway from an open door.
-They realize someone else is in the lodge and barricade themselves in an empty suite.
-Footsteps are heard in the hall and someone begins to slam against the door, trying to get in.
-When they eventually leave, Mikal tells Jannicke they should run.
-She points out that Morten Tobias cannot and Mikal says they should just leave him.
-Jannicke refuses and Mikal escapes through a window.
-Jannicke and Morten Tobias watch through the window as Mikal hides in a shed.
-Suddenly, a massive Mountain Man appears outside wearing animals skins and goggles.
-He enters the shed and Mikal tries to run, but becomes stuck in a bear trap.
-The Mountain Man breaks Mikal's neck.
+The next morning, Eirik leaves the lodge to look for help while Mikal heads to the suite to apologize to Ingunn.
+Eirik stumbles upon Ingunn's dead body in the snow before being knocked out by an unseen figure.
+As Mikal receives no replies from Ingunn, he and Jannicke explores the basement and find old important items not usually left behind by travellers.

+Jannicke goes to talk to Ingunn only to discover the suite covered in blood.
+She brings Mikal and Morten Tobias to the bloodied suite, and they realize someone else is in the lodge.
+They barricade themselves in an empty suite and footsteps are heard in the hall as someone begins to slam against the door, trying to get in.
+Mikal scouts the lodge after it quiets down and discovers a Massive Mountain Man too tough to deal with before returning to Jannicke.

+Mikal tells Jannicke they should run, leaving Morten Tobias but Jannicke refuses.
+Mikal escapes through the window alone but is caught by a Bear-trap near the shed.
+Unable to run, he hides in the shed when the Mountain Man approaches.
+Jannicke and Morten Tobias watch through the window as Mikal fights and loses against the Mountain Man.

-Jannicke drags Morten Tobias to a pantry and tells him to memorize the label on a can until she gets back.
+Jannicke hides Morten Tobias to a pantry room while she scouts for things they can use to escape the lodge.
 She narrowly misses being spotted by the Mountain Man as he drags Mikal's body inside.
 Jannicke runs to the shed where she finds some skis, a sled, and a shotgun.
-She runs into the parlor where she picks up the discarded shotgun shell and loads the gun.
-She goes back to the pantry and tells Morten Tobias that she has a plan.
+She returns to Morten Tobias with a loaded shotgun and tells him she has a plan.